 Hunting in the Mother Lode offers the chance to appreciate nature and match your skill and with against a variety of game.
 In the Mother Lode the most common places to hunt are in Zone D-6.
 Zone D-6 covers Tuolumne County and has more space to hunt than Zone D-5 which covers Calaveras County.

 According to the department of fish and game, “The deer population in Zone D-6 is considered to be stable to increasing… Overall, fawn survival in Zone D-6 has been good for the past several years and it is expected a fair number of legal younger bucks will be entering the population in the next several years.
 Herd composition counts in Zone D-6 indicate that the overall buck-to-doe ratio was 44 bucks for every 100 does observed with a sample size of 476 in the fall of 2000.
 During these counts the number of bucks per 100 does ranged from a low of 39 bucks per 100 does in the Stanislaus herd to a high of 50 bucks per 100 does in the Yosemite herd.”

 The subspecies of deer inhabiting Zone D-6 is the California mule deer.
 In the higher elevations of Zone D-6 they are migratory.

 Hunting season begins in August and ends by November in the Mother Lode.
 From mid-October on, winter storms will bring the deer down to between 5,000 and 8,000 feet.
 They frequently follow ridge tops and stream corridors.
-Successful hunters may spend a considerable amount of time hiking and scouting even in the pre-season.
+Successful hunters may spend a considerable amount of time hiking and scouting in the pre-season.

 Summer range habitat for the migrant herds may be found anywhere from 5,000 feet to the Sierra Crest.